DevMountain/react-2-afternoon/README.md

 )
 ```

 Now we need to add the `props` so our child components can still function correctly.
-For `EmployeeList` to function correctly it will need two props: `employees` and `selectEmployee`. `employees` should equal the array of employees kept on state in `App.js` and `selectEmployee` should equal the method on `App.js` that calls `setState` to update the selected employee.
+For `EmployeeList` to function correctly, it will need two props: `employees` and `selectEmployee`. `employees` should equal the array of employees kept on state in `App.js` and `selectEmployee` should equal the method on `App.js` that calls `setState` to update the selected employee.

 ```jsx
 return (